imgoingdigital/WebEngine-MySQL/README.md

 WebEngine is an Open source Content Management System (CMS) for Mu Online servers.
 Our main goal is to provide a fast, secure and high quality framework for server owners to create and implement their own features to their websites.

+This version of WebEngine CMS has been adapted and tested to work with DV-Team's Season 18, 19 and 20 server files.

 ## Getting Started

 These instructions will help you deploy your own website using WebEngine CMS.